Gaetano Plasmati – Inspire to create dream of imagination

 “The Italian photographer Gaetano Plasmati is an enthusiastic photographer who inspires to create the dream of imagination by self power.
 His versatility as a photographer &\and unique initiatives remind me the famous quote: “Do not follow where the path may lead.
 Go instead where there is no path and leave a trail”

-This photographer & adventurous traveler appealed more as South Asian rather than his Italian origin because of his continual work on Asia.
+This photographer &\and adventurous traveler appealed more as South Asian rather than his Italian origin because of his continual work on Asia.
 He is a photographer who believes that all people of the world are his community, who focuses diverse topic with the same passion effortlessly.
-In working time I found him in the middle of street children while he happily gives his camera to slums children by granting them taking picture.
-After traveling in 43 counties & passing 20 years in his photography career he is still the same passionate adventurer whose friendly nature & respect to others are his dignity’-
+In working time I found him in the middle of street children while he happily gives his camera to those slum children by granting them taking picture.
+After traveling in 43 counties and passing 20 years in his photography career he is still the same passionate adventurer whose friendly nature and respect to others are his dignity’-

 Gaetano Plasmati, photojournalist, curator and publisher, Italy